-The applicant previously worked with the Historic Preservation staff during the review of prior SDPs for the development, and the proposed street names generally reflect the history of the property, the adjacent Brandywine community, and its associated families.
+The applicant previously worked with the Historic Preservation staff during the review of prior SDPs for development, and the proposed street names generally reflect the history of the property, the adjacent Brandywine community, and its associated families.

-- 11. Specific Design Plan SDP-1304: SDP-1304 for infrastructure only including rough grading, dedication and construction of Mattawoman Drive, and SWM ponds, was approved by the Planning Board on October 23, 2014 (PGCPB Resolution No. 14-116), subject to three conditions.
+- 11. Specific Design Plan SDP-1304: SDP-1304 for infrastructure only including rough grading, dedication, and construction of Mattawoman Drive and SWM ponds, was approved by the Planning Board on October 23, 2014 (PGCPB Resolution No. 14-116), subject to three conditions.
 None of those conditions are applicable to this SDP. - 12.
-Specific Design Plan SDP-1701 and amendments: SDP-1701 and amendments approved the development of RM-1 and a portion of RM-2, as well as approved architectural models to be utilized throughout the residential development in the R-M Zone of Timothy Branch; including homes proposed in the subject SDP amendment.
-None of these prior approvals included conditions applicable to the subject SDP amendment.

-13. 2010 Prince George's County Landscape Manual: The subject SDP proposes the development of 250 residential units in RM-3 and RM-4 areas of Timothy Branch.
-This development is subject to the following requirements of the Landscape Manual, Section 4.1, Residential Requirements; Section 4.6, Buffering Development from Streets; and Section 4.9, Sustainable Landscaping Requirements.
-Landscape plans provided for the subject area of development demonstrate conformance with these requirements.

-14. Prince George's County Woodland and Wildlife Habitat Conservation Ordinance: This site is subject to the provisions of the Woodland and Wildlife Habitat Conservation Ordinance because the entire site has a previously approved Type 1 tree conservation plan and a portion of the site has an approved and implemented TCP2.
-In addition, a revised TCP2 prepared in accordance with the current woodland conservation requirements have been submitted with this application.
+Specific Design Plan SDP-1701 and amendments: SDP-1701 and amendments approved the development of RM-1, RM-2N, RM-3, RM-4N, as well as approved architectural models to be utilized throughout the residential development in the R-M Zone of Timothy Branch, including homes proposed in the subject SDP amendment.
+None of these prior approvals included conditions applicable to the subject SDP amendment. - 13.
+2010 Prince George's County Landscape Manual: The subject SDP proposes the development of 253 residential units in RM-2S and RM-4S areas of Timothy Branch.
+This development is subject to the following requirements of the Landscape Manual: Section 4.1, Residential Requirements; Section 4.6, Buffering Development from Streets; Section 4.7, Buffering Incompatible Uses; Section 4.9, Sustainable Landscaping Requirements; and Section 4.10, Street Trees Along Private Streets.
+Landscape plans provided for the subject area of development demonstrate conformance with these requirements. - 14.
+Prince George's County Woodland and Wildlife Habitat Conservation Ordinance: The site is subject to the provisions of the Woodland and Wildlife Habitat Conservation Ordinance because the entire site has a previously approved Type 1 tree conservation plan (TCP1), and a portion of the site has an approved and implemented TCP2.
+In addition, a revised TCP2 prepared in accordance with the current woodland conservation requirements, has been submitted with this application.

 The TCP2 covers a 334.26-acre property that contains 175.35 acres of upland woodlands and 28.69 acres of wooded floodplain.
-The TCP2 shows 2 phases of development.
-Phase 1 is 320 acres and Phase 2 is 13.63 acres.
-The current application is for the development RM-3 and RM-4.
-No development is proposed in the L-A-C portion of the site.
-The revised TCP2 submitted with the current application proposes to clear a cumulative total of 137.95 acres of upland woodlands and 1.00 acre of wooded floodplain.
+Phasing has been eliminated on the TCP2.
+The current application is for development of Parcel 1, RM-2, and RM-4.
+Development applications are separately under review for the L-A-C portion of the site.
+The revised TCP2, submitted with the current application, proposes to clear a cumulative total of 137.95 acres of upland woodlands, and 1.00 acre of wooded floodplain.

-The woodland conservation threshold or this property is 53.77 acres.
+The woodland conservation threshold for this property is 53.77 acres.
 Based upon the total proposed clearing, the woodland conservation requirement is 103.26 acres.
-The plan proposes to meet the woodland conservation requirement in 34.04 acres of on-site preservation, 39.33 acres of on-site afforestation/reforestation within the net tract, 2.01 acres of afforestation/reforestation in the floodplain, and 26.15 acres of off-site woodland conservation being provided on the site.

-Several technical revisions to the TCP2 are required, as conditioned herein.
+The plan proposes to meet the woodland conservation requirement in 33.83 acres of on-site preservation, 39.33 acres of on-site afforestation/reforestation within the net tract, 2.01 acres of afforestation/reforestation in the floodplain, 26.15 acres of off-site woodland conservation, and 1.73 acres of off-site woodland conservation credit being provided on the site.
+Technical revisions to the TCP2 are conditioned herein.